 - You can appoint an attorney.
 This is a person you appoint, while you have capacity, to make financial or personal decisions for you for a time when you have lost capacity.

 - You can make an advance decision.
 These cover refusals of treatment only and are legally binding.
 You could also make an advance statement.
 Advance statements cover a wider range of issues and are not legally binding, but your wishes and feelings should be consulted once you have lost capacity.
+Mind and Compassion in Dying's factsheet has further information on advance decisions and advance statements.

 - The Mental Capacity Act, and the information in this guide, will only apply to you if you live in England or Wales.